 Virginia Sales Tax Holiday

-The Virginia sales tax holiday in 2020 is happened August 7-9.
+The Virginia sales tax holiday in 2021 is August 6-8.
 It is a three-day holiday over a long weekend–Friday, Saturday and Sunday.
 The Virginia sales tax holiday covers three important shopping categories: